hyper-expanse/semantic-delivery-gitlab/README.md

 ## Version Selection

-As noted earlier `semantic-release-gitlab` uses [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump) to see if a release is recommended and whether that should be a `major`, `minor`, or `patch` release.
+As noted earlier `semantic-release-gitlab` uses [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump) to determine if a release is needed, and whether that should be a `major`, `minor`, or `patch` release.

-The process involves `semantic-release-gitlab` passing the list of all unreleased commits, along with your project's commit message convention, to `conventional-recommended-bump`. `conventional-recommended-bump` will either report that no new release is recommended, or it will report that a new `major`, `minor`, or `patch` version is recommended.
+The process involves `semantic-release-gitlab` passing the list of all unreleased commits, along with your project's commit message convention, to `conventional-recommended-bump`. `conventional-recommended-bump` will either report that no new release is recommended, or it will recommend a new `major`, `minor`, or `patch` release.

-If `conventional-recommended-bump` indicates that no new release should be made then `semantic-release-gitlab` will **not** release a new version of your project.

-Rules used by `conventional-recommended-bump` to make its recommendation are housed in it's repository.
-If you have any questions or concerns regarding those rules, or the version recommended by `conventional-recommended-bump`, please reach out to their project.
+Rules used by `conventional-recommended-bump` to make a recommendation are housed in it's repository.
+If you have any questions or concerns regarding those rules, or the release recommended by `conventional-recommended-bump`, please reach out to their project.

+If `conventional-recommended-bump` indicates that no new release should be made, `semantic-release-gitlab` will **not** release a new version of your project.

+If a release is recommended, and no previous version exists, we will always set the first version to `1.0.0`.

+If a previous version exists, we take that version and increment it according to the recommendation.

+If the project's existing major version is zero, we follow the version incrementing behavior outlined in the [_Major Version Zero_](#major-version-zero) section below.

+Otherwise we use the default behavior of the [inc](https://www.npmjs.com/package/semver#functions) function provided by the [semver](https://www.npmjs.com/package/semver) package.

+### Major Version Zero

+When the `major` version, the first number in `major.minor.patch`, of a [semantic version](http://semver.org/) string, is zero, `semantic-release-gitlab` will increment the version number following a different set of rules.

+In this scenario, incrementing the `major` version will increment what is traditionally the `minor` number in the semantic version string, while incrementing the `minor` or `patch` version will increment the `patch` number in the semantic version string.

+When the major version is greater than zero, `semantic-release-gitlab` will switch back to the default behavior of using the [inc](https://www.npmjs.com/package/semver#functions) function provided by the [semver](https://www.npmjs.com/package/semver) package.

+> So how do you automatically increment from a _Major Version Zero_ version to a major version greater than zero?

+Since `semantic-release-gitlab` will always treat a `major` version as a `minor` version for a _Major Version Zero_ release, it's technically impossible for `semantic-release-gitlab` to increment from `0.Y.Z` to `X.Y.Z`.
+So it's up to you, as the project owner, to manually create the first non-zero major version.

 ## Release Strategies